 - C9.1 Capping applies across all modules.
-Capping is at 'Pass', or 40% (levels 3-6) or at 50% (level 7). - C9.2 Once a mark is capped, it shall not be uncapped for any subsequent submission. - C9.3 The actual mark achieved for a capped module shall be recorded on a student's Certificate of Credit.

-- C9.4 Students are required to resit at the component level and the component mark is capped, unless a Programme Examination Board has decided otherwise. - C9.5 Students are required to retake at the module level.
+Capping is at 'Pass', or 40% (levels 3-6) or at 50% (level 7).
+The capping may not reduce a module's mark or a component's mark below the threshold pass mark for the module. - C9.2 Once a mark is capped, it shall not be uncapped for any subsequent submission. - C9.3 The actual mark achieved for a capped module shall be recorded on a student's Certificate of Credit. - C9.4 Students are required to resit at the component level and the component mark is capped, unless a Programme Examination Board has decided otherwise. - C9.5 Students are required to retake at the module level.
 Therefore the overall module mark of a retake is capped, unless a Programme Examination Board has decided otherwise. - C9.6 For the purposes of calculation of a differential level of award the overall module mark will be used, which may be the result of capping at component or module level.